artsy/README/events/open-standup.md

 - Make sure on-call staff are prepared to give an update about the past week's incidents. (if you were on call, great!
 If you weren't, remind your partner.)
 - Check the [Knowledge Share schedule][ks_schedule].
-- The meeting starts with props (as a nod towards [People are Paramount][pplp]) and you should begin with giving props of your own.
+- The meeting starts with props and you should begin with giving props of your own.

 ### During standup